annejan/woo_data_playground/cuda_monitor.md

-# GPU Memory Monitor
+# GPU Monitor

-Monitor your GPU memory usage in real-time with an ASCII-based console graph.
+Monitor your GPU memory usage and utilization in real-time with an ASCII-based console graph.

 ## Overview

-This script provides a real-time plot of your GPU's memory usage right in the terminal.
-It leverages NVIDIA's Management Library (NVML) to fetch memory usage statistics and presents them with a dynamic ASCII chart.
-It also displays used, free, and total memory statistics below the chart.
+This script provides a real-time plot of your GPU's memory usage percentage and utilization right in the terminal.
+It leverages NVIDIA's Management Library (NVML) to fetch these statistics and presents them with a dynamic ASCII chart.
+Below the chart, it displays the statistics for used, free, and total GPU memory, as well as GPU utilization in percentage.

 ## Prerequisites